Google Posts: Everything You Need to Know in 2025

 We suggest you read these guidelines carefully before you start creating your Google post.

-There are 4 types of Google posts for local businesses available right now.
+There are three main types of Google posts for local businesses available right now.

 Each post type allows you to provide your audience with different details and add a call-to-action button at the bottom of the post.